Kythblood/Krastorio2Modules/README.md

 &nbsp;
 *  To unlock the new tiers of modules, research the technology “Energy processing circuit”, which unlocks a new type of circuit that is required to craft them, and the technology “Advanced modules”.
 ![alt text](https://i.imgur.com/GvOo56N.jpg "Krastorio 2 Modules Technology Prerequisites")
-*  This will unlock the research for tier 4, 5 and 6 of modules
+*  This will unlock the research for tier 4, 5 and 6 of modules.
 **Speed modules:**
 ![alt text](https://i.imgur.com/I2d8YgE.jpg "Krastorio 2 Speed modules 4, 5, 6")
 **Efficiency modules:**